peter88213/novelyst_templates/docs/usage.md

 #### Theme Stated

-A statement from a character (usually not the hero) that gives a hint of what the hero's story arc is about (that is, what the hero must learn/discover before the end of the book).
+A statement from a character (usually not the hero) that gives a hint of what the hero's story arc is about.

 #### Setup

 #### Catalyst

-An igniting incident (or life-changing event) that catapults the hero into a new world, or causes him to rethink.
-A blow that should be strong enough to prevent the hero's return to the setup's status quo.

 #### Debate

-The reaction, a sequence in which the hero debates what to do next.
-It is usually presented as a question (like "should I go?").
-The purpose is to show hesitation to change.

 #### Break into 2